devtut/generate/docs/git/tidying-up-your-local-and-remote-repository.md

 ---
-metaTitle: "Tidying up your local and remote repository"
+metaTitle: "Git - Tidying up your local and remote repository"
 description: "Delete local branches that have been deleted on the remote"
 ---